-- Go to the bathroom when you have too.
+- Go to the bathroom when you have to.
 Don’t try to hold it in.

 - Take time to eat, breathe slowly, and chew food thoroughly.

-- Eat smaller, more frequent meals and avoid overeating at one sitting.
+- Eat smaller, more frequent meals and avoid overeating in one sitting.

 - Drink warm lemon water just before meals to stimulate digestion.